jacoblapworth/akahu-sdk-swift/README.md

 ```jsx
 <XUIIcon icon="arrow" rotation={270} title="Right arrow" desc="Arrow pointing to the right" />
 ```

 Using the icons without React
 =============================
-This package uses Babel & Rollup to create ES5 and Common JS distributables which when imported will add the icon blob to your page.
+This package uses Babel & Rollup to create ES5 and Common JS distributables which, when imported, will add the icon blob to your page.

 ## Using the icons
 The icons may be referenced using the following markup: